jmanthony3/Archimedes/docs/research/icme.md

   - Thus the need for a nanoscale observation of cementite.
   - Observed by [[MD]].
   - This is limited by number of computations, because of the high element count.
 This can be abridged using information from the higher length scale.
-- A predictive model is required to predicted behavior for all alloy phases. [[meam]] does this well when looking at the second nearest neighbor [[2NN]].
+- A predictive model is required to predicted behavior for all alloy phases. [[meam]] does this well when looking at the second #nearest-neighbor [[2NN]].

 | ![](../../attachments/icme/icme_meam_parameterization_210416_145211_EST.png) |
 |:--:|